 Throughout the book, Ackerman draws parallels between bird and human brains and abilities.
 Like humans, birds have large brains for their body size.
 We share analogous brain circuits and processes, such as for learning song and speech.
 We both sleep and dream.
 In many cases, we both achieve the same result, but via very different approaches—an example of convergent evolution.

 How do birds accomplish such marvels?
-New studies reveal that, when compared to mammals, birds are structurally different from the brains of mammals.
+New studies reveal that birds’ brains are structurally different from the brains of mammals.
 They have a higher concentration of neurons packed into their heads, helping them think while still being light enough to fly.

 Of course, not all birds are Einsteins.
 There’s a trade-off between hardwired and smart.
 Pheasants, plovers, and other species with precocial young start life with enough skills to survive on their own, but are less able to learn additional ones.
 They’re able to run and feed within hours of hatching, whereas other species are dependent on mom and/or dad for weeks or even months.
 But just as with mammals, those birds who require the most parental care grow up to be the most able to learn and adapt.